Bon Homme Richard (CV-31)

-The sceond Bon Homme Richard (CV-31) was launched 29 April 1944 by New York Navy Yard; sponsored by Mrs. J. S. McCain, wife of Vice Admiral McCain; and commissioned 26 November 1944, Captain A.O.
-Rule, Jr., in command.
+The second Bon Homme Richard (CV-31) was laid down on 1 February 1943, at the New York Navy Yard; launched 29 April 1944; sponsored by Mrs. John S. McCain, wife of Vice Adm.
+McCain; and commissioned on 26 November 1944, Captain A.O.
+Rule Jr., in command.

-Bon Homme Richard departed norfolk 19 March 1945 to join the Pacific Fleet and arrived at Pearl Harbor 5 April 1945.
-Following additional training in Hawaiian waters, the carrier joined TF 38 off Okinawa 6 June 1945.
-During 7–10 June she joined in the attacks on Okino Daito Jima nad then served with the 3rd Fleet during the air strikes against Japan (2 July–15 August).
-She remained off Japan until 16 September and after a short training period off Guam, proceeded to San Francisco, arrving 20 October.
-She left San Francisco 29 October and steamed to Pearl Harbor to undergo conversion for troop transport duty.
-From 8 November 1945 to 16 January 1946 she made trans-Pacific voyages, returning servicemen to the United States.
-Bon Homme Richard was recommissioned 15 January 1951 and on 10 May departed San Diego for the Far East.
-She joined TF 77 off Korea on 29 May and launched her first air strikes 31 May.
-Bon Homme Richard continued operations with TF 77 until 20 November 1951.
-The carrier reached San Diego in mid-December and on 20 May 1952 was off again to the Far East.
-She joined TF 77 once more on 23 June and took part in the heavy strikes against the North Korean power complex (24-25 June) and the amphibious feint at Kojo (12-16 October).
-She continued operations against North Korean targets until 18 December 1952 and then steamed to San Francisco where she arrived 8 January 1953.
-Her classification was changed from CV-31 to CVA-31, 1 October 1952.
+Bon Homme Richard departed Norfolk 19 March 1945 to join the Pacific Fleet and arrived at Pearl Harbor, T.H., on 5 April 1945.
+Following additional training in Hawaiian waters, the carrier joined Task Force (TF) 38 off Okinawa 6 June 1945.
+During 7–10 June, she joined in the attacks on Okino Daito Jima and then served with the Third Fleet during the air strikes against Japan (2 July–15 August).
+She remained off Japan until 16 September and after a short training period off Guam, proceeded to San Francisco, Calif., arriving on 20 October.
+She left San Francisco on 29 October and steamed to Pearl Harbor to undergo conversion for troop transport duty.
+From 8 November 1945 to 16 January 1946, she made trans-Pacific voyages, returning service members to the United States during Operation Magic Carpet, before being decommissioned on 9 January 1947.

 Bon Homme Richard received one battle star for her World War II service and five battle stars for participation in the Korean conflict.